All Episodes

 People are noticing this.

-Jake Tapper, our old buddy at ABC, who occasionally, you know, in order to keep his credentials has to go after me as a racist.
+Jake Tapper, our old buddy at ABC, who occasionally, you know, in order to keep his credentials, has to go after me as a racist.

-So we understand that's take a shot at me now and then.
+He has to take a shot at me now and then.

-Two-month payroll tax holiday passed by the Senate, pushed by the president cannot be implemented properly.
+Two-month payroll tax holiday passed by the Senate, pushed by the president, cannot be implemented properly.

-For those of you in real line, that means they don't care which side's right or wrong here.
+Officials from the policy neutral, for those of you in Riolina, that means they don't care which side's right or wrong here.

-Officials from the National Payroll Reporting Consortium Incorporated have expressed concerns to members of Congress that the two-month payroll tax holiday, passed by the Senate and supported by Obama cannot be implemented properly.
+Officials from the National Payroll Reporting Consortium Incorporated have expressed concerns to members of Congress that the two-month payroll tax holiday passed by the Senate and supported by Obama cannot be implemented properly.

-Pete Isberg, president of the NPRC today, wrote to the key leaders of the relevant committees of the House and Senate, telling them that insufficient lead time to implement the complicated change mandated by the legislation means the two-month payroll tax holiday could create substantial problems, confusion, and costs, affecting a significant percentage of U.S. employers and employees.
+Pete Isberg, president of the NPRC today, wrote to the key leaders of the relevant committees of the House and Senate telling them that insufficient lead time to implement the complicated change mandated by the legislation means the two-month payroll tax holiday could create substantial problems, confusion, and costs, affecting a significant percentage of U.S. employers and employees.

 ABC News obtained a copy of the letter.

-The National Payroll Reporting Consortium is a nonprofit trade association that does not take positions on policy.
+The National Payroll Reporting Consortium is a non-profit trade association that does not take positions on policy.

-The group represents organizations that provide payroll processing and services to more than one and a half million employers, impacting one third of the private Sector.
+The group represents organizations that provide payroll processing and services to more than one and a half million employers, impacting one-third of the private sector.

 Isberg said to ABC News, we're neutral and we'd be happy to do the work.